 The Final Episodes of Star Wars: The Clone Wars

-The hit animated series on Cartoon Network was soon forgotten after Disney purchased Lucasfilm.
-This means that fans were left with a shortened 13-episode final season that ultimately ran on Netflix.
+The series was broadcase on Cartoon Network, but was forgotten after the Disney purchase.
+Meaning fans only got a shortened final season that ended up on Netflix.

 Star Wars Detours

 The comedy series teamed up stars from the original trilogy and the prequel and there is said to be 39 episodes completed.
 But Disney bought Lucasfilm and it was shelved because they wanted all focus to be on the new trilogy.

 There's still every chance that we could see these episodes one day, let's keep our fingers crossed.